-- Requirements include all rubrics for the course, including but not limited to completing counseling videos, community presentations, satisfactory attendance, and any other requirements specified in the syllabus for the course.
-Hours completed for internship to date will be turned in to assess progress and will be required to receive a Pass for Practicum and Internship I. - If a student does not turn in all rubrics by the deadline (assigned by professor) in Practicum or Internship I, the grade assigned will be IP, which will not count toward the 6 hours needed for satisfactory academic progress. - A grade of X implies that the student has completed all assignments for the clinical courses and only internship client hours remain.
+• Requirements include all rubrics for the course, including but not limited to completing counseling videos, community presentations, satisfactory attendance, and any other requirements specified in the syllabus for the course.
+Hours completed for internship to date will be turned in to assess progress and will be required to receive a Pass for Counseling Practicum and Internship I.

+• If a student does not turn in all rubrics by the deadline (assigned by professor) in Counseling Practicum or Internship I, the grade assigned will be IP, which will not count toward the 6 hours needed for satisfactory academic progress.

+• A grade of X implies that the student has completed all assignments for the clinical courses and only internship client hours remain.
 An X grade does count toward completed hours.
-An X grade will be turned into a Pass grade once client hours are completed. - A grade of Pass for Internship II will not be given until ALL requirements AND hours have been successfully completed.
-Transfer credits are counted when measuring the maximum time frame for FSAP to complete the degree or but do not impact GPA. - The Records Office will notify the student of any grade change (especially regarding a previous grade of Incomplete) to a traditional letter grade.
+An X grade will be turned into a Pass grade once client hours are completed.

+• A grade of Pass for Internship II will not be given until all requirements and hours have been successfully completed.
+A student must earn a grade of Pass (P) in all clinical courses for their degree to be conferred.
+Transfer credits are counted when measuring the maximum time frame for SAP to complete the degree or but do not impact GPA.

+• The Records Office will notify the student of any grade change (especially regarding a previous grade of Incomplete) to a traditional letter grade.

-FSAP Warning Semester and Appeals
+SAP Warning Semester and Appeals:

-Students who fail to meet any of the requirements for FSAP will be notified and allowed one automatic Warning Semester associated with their next semester of enrollment to restore their satisfactory academic progress standing.
+Students who fail to meet any of the requirements for Satisfactory Academic Progress (SAP) will be notified and allowed one automatic Warning Semester associated with their next semester of enrollment to restore their satisfactory academic progress standing.

-During the Warning Semester, students will be allowed to receive Federal financial aid, given they meet the requirements for that aid (taking 6 hours in fall or spring semester and/or other requirements placed on that student).
-A student is not allowed to receive consecutive Warning Semesters of Federal aid without an appeal (described below).
+During the Warning Semester, students will be allowed to receive Title IV financial aid, given they meet the requirements for that aid (taking 6 hours in fall or spring semester and/or other requirements placed on that student).
+A student is not allowed to receive consecutive Warning Semesters of Title IV aid without an appeal (described below).